 Your history as a driver—even in your car—says a lot about the level of risk you represent.
 Insurance providers often look at your motor vehicle record when setting your ATV insurance premium.
 A clean driving history, free of accidents and violations, signals that you’re a responsible operator, which can lead to lower rates.
 Conversely, a history of traffic tickets or at-fault accidents may result in a higher premium.
 The same goes for your claims history.
 If you’ve filed multiple insurance claims in the past, it might suggest a higher likelihood of future claims, influencing your rate.

-Your Chosen Coverage and Deductibles
+The Coverage and Deductibles You Choose

 The amount of protection you choose directly affects your premium.
 A policy with high liability limits and comprehensive coverage will cost more than a basic, liability-only plan.
 This is where you have the most control.
 You get to decide how much coverage you need to feel secure.
 Your deductible—the amount you pay out of pocket before your insurance kicks in—also plays a key role.
 Opting for a higher deductible can lower your premium, but you’ll want to make sure it’s an amount you’re comfortable paying if you need to file a claim.
 It’s all about finding the right balance for your needs and budget.